 Jim joined Watsi on November 5th, 2014.
-Six years ago, Jim became the 376th member to automatically support a new Watsi patient every month.
-Since then, 6,074 more people have become monthly donors!
-Jim's most recent donation traveled 8,700 miles to support Sifa, a three-month-old from Tanzania, to fund surgery for his spina bifida condition.
+Seven years ago, Jim joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jim's most recent donation traveled 8,700 miles to support Salha, a playful and friendly girl from Tanzania, for corrective surgery to enable her to walk again.